My favourite mapping site is at: Mapping Layers of London

-I am extremely grateful to David Hale for allowing me to link to his maps at the MAPCO site , a fantastic resource which is now back online again.
+I am extremely grateful to David Hale for allowing me to link to his maps at the MAPCO site , a fantastic resource.

 Here is the Scottish nls site (national library of Scotland) - There are over 86,000 maps as high-resolution, colour, zoomable images.
 The maps date between 1560 and 1961 and relate primarily to Scotland, but also maps of England and Great Britain, Ireland, and Belgium.

 I love this site which allows a comparison between the mappings of 1746, 1869 and today - brilliant.
 At locatinglondon,org